Earth Science meets AI: Research within KI:STE

 Terrestrial Protection - Timo Stomberg

 Anthropogenic land use has a huge impact on (vegetational) ecology, mostly with a negative effect on plant health and development.
 However, there is also an increasing effort to protect naturalness by protecting areas and managing them to slow down climate change, conserve local biodiversity, and retain habitats.
 Therefore, mapping naturalness and human influence is an important task and we developed a machine learning technique to do so.
 Neural networks consist of neurons that are activated during calculation.
 These activations can be analyzed to understand the decision process of the neural network.
 We have evaluated their connection to natural and anthropogenic characteristics in landscapes and established a linkage between activations and attributions.
 An attribution describes the effect an activation has on the model’s prediction.
-Our method allows us to recognize complex patterns in unseen test data and evaluate their influence on the model’s decision.
-Harmonizing the attributions, large-scale scenes and scenes at different points in time become comparable and can be evaluated (Stomberg et al., 2023).
-We further invented a neural network architecture that allows us to get high-level features with the resolution of the input image.
-With standard convolutional neural network architectures the user has to decide between resolution and complexity of the features when applying attribution methods.

-Model Error Correction Kaveh P. Yousefi
+Model Error Correction - Kaveh Patakchi Yousefi

 Landcover and Crop Classification - Ankit Patnala